Simzm/Simzm/README.md

 - 👋 Hi, I’m @Simzm
 - 👀 I’m interested in healthacare innovation.
 - 🌱 I’m currently learning FHIR.
-- 💞️ I’m looking to collaborate on FHIR, iOT and AI projects
+- 💞️ I’m looking to collaborate on FHIR, iOT and AI projects........a
 - 📫 How to reach me simzmthombeni@gmail,com

 <!---